 But whoever’s on the winning side of that lawsuit might be in for a major payout.
 This large amount of money, or “structured settlement” is paid in small, equal installments over time.
-So what is a structured settlement?
-It’s your financial reward that you can use to your benefit.

 Structured Settlement vs. Annuity